 In-person is back

-While we won’t be attending events via headsets or bodysuits anytime soon, AR and VR elements will start to appear.
-Guests might be offered headsets at trade stands to view demonstrations of the goods on offer, or 3D images of bulky products might be shown when a QR code is scanned.
+It may feel like VR and AR have been “around the corner” for a long time now, but it seems that they have finally arrived in 2023!
+While we won’t be attending events in the metaverse via headsets or bodysuits any time soon, guests might be offered headsets at trade stands to view demonstrations of the goods on offer, or shown 3D images of large products when a QR code is scanned.

 Sustainability is paramount

-The AMEX survey found that 83% of organisations were taking sustainability into account when planning events, including minimising paper usage and introducing energy-efficient and waste reduction measures.
+The Amex GBT survey found that 80% of organisations take sustainability into account when planning events, including minimising paper usage and introducing energy-efficient and waste-reduction measures.

 As the UN’s Miguel Naranjo says: “The events industry has an enormous opportunity to ‘build back better’ as we seem to finally emerge from the pandemic.
 Only through a renewed focus on sustainability will the industry ensure its continuity and demonstrate that it is doing its part in facing the biggest challenge of all: climate change.”